astropy/astropy/docs/timeseries/index.rst

 Many different areas of astrophysics have to deal with 1D time series data, either sampling a continuous variable at fixed times or counting some events binned into time windows.
-The `astropy.timeseries` package therefore provides classes to represent and manipulate time series
+To address this need, the `astropy.timeseries` subpackage provides classes to represent and manipulate time series.

 The time series classes presented below are |QTable| sub-classes that have special columns to represent times using the |Time| class.
 Therefore, much of the functionality described in :ref:`astropy-table` applies here.
+But the main purpose of the new classes are to provide time series-specific functionality above and beyond |QTable|.

 Getting Started
 ===============